Vighnesh1209-IoT/TARP/README.md

 ## Conclusion

 The Smart Trolley System is designed to improve the shopping experience by reducing checkout times and providing a convenient, contactless shopping option.
 It streamlines the purchasing process and offers benefits for both customers and retailers.

-Feel free to customize this `readme.md` file with specific details about your project, including links to relevant images or documentation.